sourabhas/Implicit_Intents/README.md

 # Implicit_Intents
-How to use implicit intents to send messages/mails.
+How to use implicit intents to send messages/mails when the user clicks the button "send"